Working together to tackle some of our biggest health and social care challenges

 We are one of fifteen NIHR-funded Applied Research Collaborations (ARCs) in England and we are hosted by the Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust.

-The National Institute for Health Research (NIHR) is the nation’s largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.
+The National Institute for Health and care Research (NIHR) funds, enables and delivers world-leading health and social care research that improves people’s health and wellbeing, and promotes economic growth.
 Find out more about the NIHR.

 Meet the team